allenai/document-qa/README.md

 ### TriviaQA
 Use "docqa/eval/triviaqa_full_document_eval.py" to evaluate on TriviaQA datasets, like:

-`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 --ema -c web-dev --tokens 400 -f tfidf-15 -b 200 -o question-output.json -p paragraph-output.csv /path/to/model/directory`
+`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 -c web-dev --tokens 400 -f tfidf-15 -b 200 -o question-output.json -p paragraph-output.csv /path/to/model/directory`

 Then the "question-output.json" can be used with the standard triviaqa evaluation [script](https://github.com/mandarjoshi90/triviaqa), the "paragraph-output.csv" contains per-paragraph output, we can run